 Don’t forget to bargain gently.

-Your getting close to Cusco, only one more stop: Andahuaylillas – nope, there is not one single typo in this word!
+As you are getting closer to Cusco, there is only one more stop: Andahuaylillas.
+And nope, there is not one single typo in this word!
 Here, you find the really beautiful church of San Pedro de Andahuaylillas.

 The walls are wide and made of sun-dried clay bricks.
 The facade is adorned with murals and two stone columns.